canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 ## Insight.Database

 [Insight.Database](https://github.com/jonwagner/Insight.Database) is a _"fast, lightweight .NET micro-ORM"_.
 It allows you to query your database with almost no mapping code.
 It maps fields/properties to query parameters and columns to fields/properties.
-Also, you can make extra changes to records as their being read.
+Also, you can make extra changes to records as they're being read.
 For example, [you can trim whitespace-padded string columns]({% post_url 2018-09-21-INeedSomeSpace %}) from a legacy database.

 > _Insight.Database is the .NET micro-ORM that nobody knows about because it's so easy, automatic, and fast, (and well-documented) that nobody asks questions about it on StackOverflow._

 Insight.Database recommends you to call your database through [store procedures](https://www.essentialsql.com/what-is-a-stored-procedure/).
 It doesn't generate any SQL statements for you.
+You have to write your own SQL queries.

 ## Roll-up your sleeves